Helen Burns Sharp for ATM

 Ms. Allen reported that a permanent fix (grading, paving) was estimated to cost about $400,000.
 She seemed to presume a role for the CDRC in making the improvement.

-CDRC member (and Council Chair) Ken Smith asked if the city had legal liability relative to water on the adjoining property.
+CDRC member (and then Council Chair) Ken Smith asked if the city had legal liability relative to water on the adjoining property.
 A key question in common law drainage is whether the property owner (here, the City) has done anything to change the water flow since the adjoining property owner bought their parcel (in 2014).
 The drainage on the city parking lot was believed to be the same as in 2014.
 (It has likely been that way since and before the City bought the parcel in 2007.)

 On August 13, 2018, the CDRC passed a resolution authorizing the President to negotiate a design-build contract for a total amount not to exceed $480,000.